 What is the "real" role of a listing agent?
 Helpful details on the listing process.
-There are many other tips that a qualified Boston area real estate agent can help with along the way to selling your Boston home.
-Contact CJ Barrett or call 800.240.5011 to talk about how we can help you sell your Boston area home.
+There are many other tips that a qualified North of Boston real estate agent can help with along the way to selling your Boston home.
+Contact CJ Barrett Realtors online or call 800.240.5011 to talk about how we can help you sell your Boston area home.

 The "Real" Role of a Listing Agent